Local Network Access

 A request (request) is a local network request if request’s current url’s host maps to an IP address whose IP address space is less public than request’s policy container’s IP address space.

-The classification of IP addresses into three broad address spaces is an imperfect and theoretically-unsound approach.
+The classification of IP addresses into two broad address spaces is an imperfect and theoretically-unsound approach.
 It is a proxy used to determine whether two network endpoints should be allowed to communicate freely or not, in other words whether endpoint A is reachable from endpoint B without pivoting through the user agent on endpoint C.

 This approach has some flaws: